muhammedattif/Django-Admin-Performance-Tools/README.md

 -   Actions acts like views and support all http methods (`POST`, `GET`, `PUT`, `DELETE`)
 -   Support permissions, so you can write your own logic to control who can see the action
 -   Form View Action is introduced to enables you to create an action to render any form (It is implemented on top of django FormView)
+-   Wizard Form View Action is introduced to enables you to create multi-step forms (It is implemented on top of django-formtools)
+-   Template View Action is introduced to enables you to render your own templates
+-   Base View Action is introduced to enables you to create customized actions as you want

 **Setup**